M8N-MatanDessaur/builderio-textcontent-utils/README.md

 ---

 This package is designed to work seamlessly with Next.js server components, API routes, and the metadata API.
-It makes content extraction from Builder.io more efficient for server-rendered applications.
+It makes content extraction from Builder.io more efficient for server-rendered applications

-## CSS Breakpoint Standards

-When using this package with Builder.io projects, we recommend these standardized breakpoints to ensure consistency:

-- **Desktop**: 1221px and up
-- **Tablet**: 765px to 1220px
-- **Mobile**: 764px and below

-This aligns with Builder.io's breakpoint specifications and improves maintainability across projects.